jack-kerouac/betterplace_apidocs/sections/project_details.md

     <th>contact.platform</th>
     <td>The user's profile on betterplace.org.
 To view a user profile you have to be logged in.
+This array is empty if the user has no useraccount with betterplace.org but donated via one of our partner.
 </td>
   </tr>
   <tr>